Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

 ## Helpful tips {#tips}

-- If you need additional quality control, add attention checks and required responses directly in your Qualtrics survey.
+- If you need additional quality control, add attention checks and forced responses directly in your Qualtrics survey.

 - Check the {% if locale == "en-com" %}**Messages**{% endif %} tab regularly to get Tolokers’ reports on problems with your survey.